inket/Autoclick/README.md

 **By [downloading](https://tars.mahdi.jp/apps/autoclick.zip) this app, you agree that it is provided "as is" and that you will receive NO SUPPORT whatsoever.
 This is a free app made in my free time and I do not owe you anything.
 Read the FAQ below for more info.**

+Repository is archived to stop people from creating pull requests to ask dumb questions.

 ## What it is

 <img src="screenshot.png" width="400" />